What Is A Solstice?

 The Oak King & The Holly King

 This battle has a few different perspective based on traditions.
-From Wiccan and neo-pagan perspectives, the solar year is the result of a cyclic battle between the Holly King, the representation of darkness, and the Oak King, the representation of light.
-The Holly King is at the height of his power at the winter solstice, but it is also at this moment that the Oak King is reborn.
-He gains power, defeating the Holly King at the spring equinox, and comes to the height of his power at the summer solstice, when the Holly King is reborn again.
-The cycle repeats eternally through the Wheel of the Year.
+From Wiccan and neo-pagan perspectives, the solar year is interpreted as a cyclical battle between the Holly King, representing darkness, and the Oak King, representing light.
+The Holly King's power reaches its peak at the winter solstice, but it is also at this moment the Oak King is reborn.
+The Oak King gains power, ultimately defeating the Holly King at the spring equinox, and reaching his own peak of power at the summer solstice, when the Holly King is reborn anew.
+The cycle repeats eternally as the Wheel turns, mirroring the natural rhythm of the year.

 The myth is a reminder that nothing lasts forever.
-Each one brings gifts that are needed – a time for growth, activity and blooming, a time for withdrawing, letting things pass and slowing down.
+Each one brings gifts that are needed – a time for growth, activity and blooming, while the other encourages introspection, surrender, and a gentle slowing down.
+This dance of life and death is essential for the continuous renewal of the natural world.

-- Because each type of wood is associated with various magical and spiritual properties, logs from different types of trees might be burned to get a variety of effects.
-Aspen is the wood of choice for spiritual understanding, while the mighty oak is symbolic of strength and wisdom.
-A family hoping for a year of prosperity might burn a log of pine, while a couple hoping to be blessed with fertility would drag a bough of birch to their hearth.
+Different types of wood are believed to possess unique magical and spiritual properties.
+Burning logs from different trees was thought to produce a variety of effects.
+Aspen wood, for example, was favored for enhancing spiritual understanding, while the mighty oak symbolized strength and wisdom.
+A family in need of prosperous year might burn a log of pine, while a couple seeking fertility blessings may bring a bough of birch to their hearth.

 Make a traditional winter feast with warming foods to eat the night of December 21.
 Have fun creating a meal that warms and nourishes the body while being surrounded by loved ones.